-I’m going to take you through the whole process of stenciling the Bingo Table.
+The bingo game table would be perfect in a den or maybe a man cave.
+I’m going to take you through the whole process of stenciling and distressing the table.

-The stencil is from Old Sign Stencils and is a layered stencil….two parts.
+The stencil from Old Sign Stencils and is a layered stencil....meaning it has two parts.
+Don't let that make you nervous.

 Now it’s time to add the second layer which includes the “Bingo” and “Free Space”.
 This is where I aligned the triangles on the second layer with the pencil marks I made on the table from the first stencil.
 Makes it easy to keep everything lined up.

-I decided on the pretty Imperial Red I painted Rudolph’s nose with for the second “Bingo” layer.
+I decided on the pretty Imperial Red acrylic paint color I used to paint Rudolph’s nose with for the second "Bingo" layer.

 The JTS took a few pictures for me.
 He walked into the workshop at just the right time.
 You guys should see me holding a camera in one hand and a paint brush, or drill, or sander, in the other.
 The life of a DIY blogger.